PCP finance or bank loan: What’s better for you?

 Early settlement

-PCP contracts have the voluntary termination clause, which is protected by the Consumer Credit Act of 1974.
-Once you’ve paid half of the loan, you’re allowed to exit the agreement early.
-This means you can simply take the car back to the lender or dealership and walk away without any financial commitments.
+With a PCP contract, you have a voluntary termination option, thanks to the Consumer Credit Act of 1974.
+Once you’ve paid off half of the loan, you’re free to end the agreement early.
+This means you can return the car to the lender or dealership and walk away without any further payments.

 Is PCP car finance right for me?